LoyolaChicagoBooks/introcs-csharp/rst/lab-array1d.rst

    From here on, create your own headings.

-#.
-Suppose we have loaded an array with the digits of an integer,
+#. **20 % extra credit:**
-   where the highest power is kept in position 0, next highest in position 1, and so on.
+   Suppose we have loaded an array with the digits of an integer, where the highest power is kept in position 0, next highest in position 1, and so on.
 The ones position is always at position array.Length - 1::